JetBrains/teamcity-documentation/topics/git.md

 You can use a personal access token instead of a password to authenticate in GitHub, Azure DevOps Services, GitLab, and Bitbucket.
 Note that TeamCity does not support token authentication to hosted [Azure DevOps Server](https://azure.microsoft.com/en-in/services/devops/server/) (formerly, Team Foundation Server) installations.

+>Beginning August 13, 2021, GitHub [will no longer accept passwords](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/) when authenticating Git operations on GitHub.com.
+>We highly recommend that you use an access token instead of password when configuring a VCS root for a GitHub.com repository.
+>
+{type="warning"}

 </td></tr><tr>

 <td>